kamtoeddy/ivo/README.md

 ## validate.isArrayOk

 You could validate an array of values of your choice.
-An array of primitives, objects, arrays, etc.
+An array of primitives or objects.

 ```javascript
 const { validate } = require("@blacksocks/node-schema");